 The RS-QPSK Modem IP Core is available immediately in synthesizable Verilog or optimized netlist format, along with synthesis scripts and a simulation test bench with expected results.

 For further information, a product evaluation or pricing, please visit the IP Core page:

 About IPrium LLC

 IPrium Modem IP Cores allow designers of communication equipment to rapidly develop and verify their systems in a highly cost-effective manner.
-IPrium offers FPGA and ASIC IP Cores for high-quality modems to customers worldwide.
+IPrium offers FPGA IP Cores for high-quality wireless and wireline modems.
 Visit IPrium at www.iprium.com.return